JackEdwardLyons/adventure-in-my-veins-blog/content/posts/another-image-test.md

 [**Daily Budget App**](https://itunes.apple.com/us/app/daily-budget-original-fastest/id651896614?mt=8)

-# **5. Because you‘ve been on so many long term expeditions around the world, do you have any tips to handle the change from “adventure/fantasy land” back to the “real world”?**
+## **Q: Because you‘ve been on so many long term expeditions around the world, do you have any tips to handle the change from “adventure/fantasy land” back to the “real world”?**

 This was an entire skill in itself and took me a long time to develop.
 The reverse culture shock is probably one of the reasons I just kept on travelling.
 I only could last a maximum of 2–3 weeks in the States before I threw my hands in the air and took a one way trip somewhere else.